Closure Conference, Durham 9th and 10th April, 2025

 New Insights into Scottish Deathways, digital conference 24-25 April 2025

-The deadline for abstracts is 12th January.
-For more details, see the conference website.
+The programme is now available: see the conference website.

 DDD17 Utrecht University, 27th-30th August 2025

-The next Social Context of Death, Dying and Disposal conference (DDD17) will be held in Utrecht next year.
-The conference website includes the call for papers.
+The next Social Context of Death, Dying and Disposal conference (DDD17) will be held in Utrecht next year, and registration is now open.
 The conference theme is ‘The politics of death’:

 The politics of death